 In the case of the pedal timpani that uses balanced action, the spring inside of the base tightens at the same time that the pedal is depressed.
 This makes the spring tension and the head tension equal, which silences (holds) the pedal.

-Another type of system uses a clutch system to stabilize (hold) the pedal, which is used to adjust the pitch.
+Other types use a clutch or ratchet system to stabilize (hold) the pedal, which is used to adjust the pitch.

 Pedal-type pitch change mechanism

 Suspending the kettle in the air with a suspension ring

 With a pedal timpani that changes its pitch by moving the hoop up or down, if the kettle moves, the pitch change becomes unstable.
 For this reason, a metal ring called a suspension ring is used to support the kettle.
 Also, hanging on the suspension ring prevents the kettle from coming into contact with the frame or any other parts, resulting in better vibration.

 The kettle creates a strong sense of pitch

 Timpani create a sense of pitch because they are constructed differently from ordinary drums.
 Drums use two heads, one on the top and one on the bottom.
 When the top head is struck, the vibration is transmitted to the bottom head through the air inside the drum.
 The heads influence each other, which makes it easy for the heads overall to vibrate strongly (see left side of figure).
 This vibration is what gives drums their strong sound of attack.